yasir2000/openwrt-oldwiki-md/Edimax.rst

 == Installing Firmware ==
-Currently, the only way to install OpenWRT is to build kamikaze and transfer the resutling image to the router via serial port.
+Currently, the only way to install OpenWRT is to build ["kamikaze"] and transfer the resutling image to the router via serial port.
 Please consult [http://midge.vlad.org.ua here (Midge)].
 Here is a good HOWTO on installing a [http://forum.amilda.org/viewtopic.php?id=37 serial port].